sguox002/leetcode/ood_designpatterns.md

 - concrete type (rect,fan fanfh)
 - use the same abstract type.

+Abstract factory creates a base class with abstract methods defining methods for the objects that should be created.
+Each factory class which derives the base class can create their own implementation of each object type.

+### factory method (virtual constructor)
+this is a virtual method to let derived class to alter the behaviour.

 ### builder:
 move the constructor to a builder class to avoid: a lot of subclasses, or constructor with a long list (some may be unused at all) of parameters